autarch/blog.urth.org/content/posts/2011-01-24-catalystxroutes-sugar-and-power.md

 ```

-That&#8217;s a mouthful, but there are a few key takeaways.
+That's a mouthful, but there are a few key takeaways.
 First, I was able to define the mid-point of my chain in a variable named `$entity_chain_point`, and then use that variable to declare actions:

 ```perl
 chain_point $entity_chain_point ...